caowenwei/OpenMarketsNow/README.md

 # OpenMarketsNow
 OpenMarketsNow is a simple tool to check capital market status around the globe.
-I developed it because when I started learning to trade, I couldn't find a single place online to tell me which exchanges are currently in session and how the markets perform.
+I developed it because when I started learning to trade, I couldn't find a consolidated feed online to tell me which exchanges are currently in session and how the markets perform.

 The site is built on [Jekyll](http://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
 Its main dependencies are [DataTables](https://www.datatables.net/) and [Yahoo Finance](http://finance.yahoo.com/).